opt-nc/yamlfixer/README.md

 ### Check if `yamlfixer` could fix a `yaml` and get the exit code

-See how piping fixing and linting can be intersting... and get exit code so you can go furher in automation :
+See how piping fixing and linting can be interesting... and get exit code so you can go further in automation :

 ```
 yamlfixer <bad.yml | yamllint --format parsable --strict -